 The price of gold has experienced major fluctuations in recent history.
 In 2011, the price of gold reached record highs above $1,600 per ounce, sparking a frenzy in gold investing.

-Though the price of gold has fallen to around $1,250 in 2014, gold still remains a good investment that provides protection against inflation, safety when the markets fall and exceptional liquidity.
+Though the price of gold isn’t as high as 2011, gold still remains a good investment that provides protection against inflation, safety when the markets fall and exceptional liquidity.
 Gold as an investment is also a great way to diversify your investment portfolio and is a universally commodity.

 If you’ve ever thought about investing in gold or even selling gold to a gold buyer like Modell Loans, you may wonder what drives the price of gold up or causes it to fall.
 There are a number of factors to consider in order to understand the price of gold: